gaurav1780/COMP1010WeeklyQuizzes/week11.md

 * Removing a value in the middle of the list.

 Both
-* Finding the first occurance of a value in the list.
+* Finding the first occurrence of a value in the list.